lithops-cloud/lithops/README.md

 This repository is based on [PyWren](https://github.com/pywren/pywren) main branch and adapted for IBM Cloud Functions and IBM Cloud Object Storage.
 PyWren for IBM Cloud is based on Docker images and we also extended PyWren to execute a reduce function, which now enables PyWren to run complete map reduce flows.
 In extending PyWren to work with IBM Cloud Object Storage, we also added a partition discovery component that allows PyWren to process large amounts of data stored in the IBM Cloud Object Storage.
 See [changelog](changelog.md) for more details.

-This is still a beta version and is rapidly changed so please keep yourself updated.

-This document describes the steps to use PyWren-IBM-Cloud over IBM Cloud Functions and IBM Cloud Object Storage (COS)
+This document describes the steps to use PyWren-IBM-Cloud over IBM Cloud Functions and IBM Cloud Object Storage (IBM COS)

 ### IBM Cloud for Academic institutions
 [IBM Academic Initiative](https://developer.ibm.com/academic/) is a special program that allows free trial of IBM Cloud for Academic institutions.
 This program provided for students and faculty staff members and allow up to 12 month of free usage.
 Please follow [here](https://ibm.onthehub.com/), check if you eligible for this program and setup your account free of charge.